 Philanthropy & Tikkun Olam

-Susan Schwartz: Founder and the Push to Turn Equine Therapy Into a Texas Institution
+Susan Schwartz: The Founder Who Helped Turn Equine Therapy Into a Texas Institution

 Susan Schwartz helped turn equine therapy into a Texas institution by building a program around horses, disability support, and community need.